 BSU began planning for the event a year in advance since the last Diaspora Night had issues with coordination and flow despite stellar student performances.
 Before the summer even started, a Google Drive folder was created with a setlist, itinerary and logistics planned out.
 Then vice presidents and current presidents of the club, seniors Corinne Howard and Mara Porter, jump started the process.
 “Everybody was so amazing, getting on board and adding their ideas onto our ideas, and combining it all just to make one cohesive plan,” Howard said.

 Howard joined the club in her freshman year at the RM club fair.
 “I was walking around and the then president of BSU, Nancy, grabbed me, and she was like, ‘Hey, you’re Black, join our club.’
 And I was like, ‘Oh my God, okay.
 I will,’” she said.
 “The first few meetings at BSU had standing room only.
 Freshman year, everybody was in BSU.
 We played games.”
+Howard is a member of the IB magnet program, which is predominantly White and Asian, so she says that the union allowed her to interact with fellow Black students.
+“Going to BSU was a whole different world for me,” she said.
+“Everybody kind of gets it.
+When you’re Black, you have a distinct experience, especially in America, and that’s shared by almost every single other Black person.”

-The show was filled with performances interspersed with fashion shows with student models that highlighted Black clothing ranging from sports jerseys, to baggy jeans, to dashikis.
+The show was filled with performances interspersed with fashion shows featuring Black clothing ranging from sports jerseys, to baggy jeans, to dashikis.
 Between acts, Howard provided background and commentary as the MC of the evening.
 In addition to hosting, Howard helped design the outfits and lent many articles of clothing.
 She also walked the runway in all the fashion shows herself, frantically running backstage in between curtain closes to change “I’m the youngest so I have a whole bunch of hand-me-downs.
 I brought almost all the clothes that everybody wore today,” she said.
 “I was running back there.
 I was pushing people.
 I was moving around and I was like, ‘Guys, go.
 I gotta move.’”

 Another performer was sophomore Nehamie Balume who performed the instrumentals of “Blackbird,” a song released in 1968 by the Beatles.
 “It was the first song I learned on guitar.
 I just want to share it,” he said.